 - Dissatisfaction with government performance during the pandemic and associated civil unrest.

 - Increased sympathy for terrorist / militant groups from marginalized communities neglected by the central government during the crisis.

 - Hostility towards alleged ‘carriers’, non-profits, and international organizations.
 We have already seen this in Latin America and Africa where local communities become hostile to American, European, and Chinese visitors.

 - Increase in cybercrime.

 - Overstretched law enforcement and military.

 - Increase in corruption.

-SCR’s message to clients and prospects is to consider buying a Special Risks policy within the next few months while prices remain (fairly) stable, cyber extortion coverage is still an option, and insurers are not rationing capacity or imposing strict conditions due to a surge in claims.
-Moreover, clients have 60 days from policy inception to settle their premiums (providing a bit more flexibility budget-wise) and SCR is taking a combative approach to insurers’ attempts to impose strict payment deadlines and COVID-19 exclusions.
+A key message to clients to consider buying a Special Risks policy within the next few months while prices remain (fairly) stable, cyber extortion coverage is still an option, and insurers are not rationing capacity or imposing strict conditions due to a surge in claims.
+Moreover, clients have 60 days from policy inception to settle their premiums (providing a bit more flexibility budget-wise).
 Clients can take up long-term agreements that lock-in their premium rate for three years and secure premium reductions.

 What is the Next Step?

-If your firm would like to talk to SCR and TFG Global on your global risk coverage and requirements during the COVID-19 pandemic, please contact us to learn more.
+If your firm would like to talk to TFG Global on your global risk coverage and requirements during the COVID-19 pandemic, please contact us to learn more.
 Take this crisis as an opportunity to review your current coverage.
 More often than not, our associates find gaps that they were not aware of.
-SCR has 1/3 of the global special risk markets and their own 24/7 insurance crisis center – TFG Global is very proud to offer this to potential clients.